25 Christmas Activities for Toddlers & Preschoolers

-Need a few ideas to celebrate Christmas with your toddler?
-This list of age-appropriate activities for older babies & preschoolers includes crafts, ways to give back, and new traditions for the whole family.
+Need a few ideas to celebrate Christmas with your little one?
+This list of age-appropriate Christmas activities for toddlers & preschoolers includes crafts, ways to give back, and new traditions for the whole family.

-One of the most popular holiday posts I’ve ever done has to be my 25 Days of Baby’s First Christmas post.
-One day, when (now 6-year-old) Emmie was a baby, I was really just brainstorming ways we could celebrate the holiday season with her – and as I thought of things, I decided to make a little post.
-Tens of thousands of pins and 6 years later, it’s still going strong – so many new moms and dads check it out every year.
+One of the most popular holiday posts I've ever done has to be my 25 Days of Baby's First Christmas post.
+One day, when (now 6-year-old) Emmie was a baby, I was really just brainstorming ways we could celebrate the holiday season with her.
+As I thought of things, I decided to make a little post.
+Tens of thousands of pins and 6 years later, it's still going strong.
+So many new moms and dads check it out every year.

-As a follow up, I thought I’d brainstorm a few ways to celebrate the holidays with a toddler as well!
-Now that Jackson is solidly in the toddler stage, I’m kind of having to remember some of the ways we celebrated with Emmie.
+As a follow up, I thought I'd brainstorm a few ways to celebrate the holidays with a toddler as well!
+Now that my son Jackson is solidly in the toddler stage, I'm kind of having to remember some of the ways we celebrated with Emmie.
+I was able to think up plenty of ideas that will be the perfect addition to your Christmas celebrations.
 I have a few old favorites and a few new ways below!

 (Affiliate links used in this post.
 Read more about my link usage here.)